broadinstitute/wfl/docs/md/dev-process.md

 [nREPL](https://github.com/clojure/tools.nrepl).
 CIDER is not trivial to set up, but not *especially* difficult if you are used to Emacs.
 (I can help if CIDER gives you trouble.)

-Every time `boot` runs, it generates a `project.clj` file to support `lein`, Cursive, and Calva users.

-Running `boot build` will not only build a fat jar (*uberjar*) for the WFL project, but will add an executable symbolic link `wfl` to conveniently execute the Clojure code as a script.

 ## Process